All Episodes

 I don't know that there is a line.

-There may well be and it may be when you know we get up there and we knock on the doors up there why we'll find out that some little religious sect in the northwest part of the country had it right and everybody else was wrong and so they're the only ones who are going to get in you know but I somehow don't think that's the way it's going to work and I do I am a very spiritual person although not necessarily a deeply Religious point of view, you know, Catholicism.
+There may well be, and it may be when we get up there and we knock on the doors up there, why we'll find out that some little religious sect in the northwest part of the country had it right and everybody else was wrong, and so they're the only ones who are going to get in.

-I know you've been criticized in that they've labeled you as a New Age type of person, but my experience is that you've covered topics in the spirituality and religious series.
+But my experience is that you've covered topics in the spirituality and religious areas.

-I'm just an aged person, not a New Age.
+I'm just an aged person, not a new age person.

 I see.